AtMostafa/good-coding-practices/workshop/pep8.org.md

 ### Class Names

-Class names should normally use the CapWords convention.
+Class names should normally use the `CapitalizedWords` convention.

 ### Function Names

 Function names should be `lower_case_with_underscores`.

-The `mixedCase` is allowed only in contexts where that’s already the prevailing style (e.g. threading.py), to retain backwards compatibility.
+The `mixedCase` is allowed only to retain backwards compatibility.

 ### Type variable names

-Names of type variables introduced in PEP 484 should normally use CapWords preferring short names: `T`, `AnyStr`, `Num`.
+Names of type variables introduced in PEP 484 should normally use `CapitalizedWords` preferring short names: `T`, `AnyStr`, `Num`.

 ### Global Variable Names

 (Let’s hope that these variables are meant for use inside one module only.)
 The conventions are about the same as those for functions.

 ### Function and method arguments

+Use `lower_case_with_underscores` names.

 Always use `self` for the first argument to instance methods.